 NMES devices use up to eight electrodes typically placed at proximal and distal ends of a muscle to cause repeated cyclic contractions to increase blood flow and reduce atrophy.
 NMES devices are not indicated for pain relief.

-With BioWave No-Invasive Electrodes, by pairing an electrode of smaller area with an electrode of larger area, the density of the therapeutic low frequency field is greater in the volume of tissue beneath the smaller area electrode.
-Therefore, the smaller electrode needs to be placed directly over the primary painful area.
-The larger electrode is still active (it is not a grounding pad) and may be placed over a secondary location of pain.
-If there is no secondary location of pain, then the larger electrode must be placed over a bony prominence near the treatment site, which is a comfortable location to receive stimulation.
-Placement of the larger electrode over a bony prominence allows the patient to more comfortably increase the intensity of the signal to higher levels allowing a stronger electric field to encompass the pain site under the smaller primary electrode.
+By pairing an electrode of smaller area with an electrode of larger area, or by pairing a percutaneous electrode with a larger noninvasive electrode, the electric field is more concentrated beneath the smaller area electrode or beneath the percutaneous electrode.
+Therefore, the smaller round electrode or the percutaneous electrode needs to be placed directly over the single location of pain.
+The larger rectangular electrode is still active but acts as a dispersive electrode and must be placed over a bony prominence typically near the treatment site.
+Placement of the larger electrode over a bony prominence allows the patient to more comfortably increase the intensity of the signal to higher levels allowing a stronger electric field to encompass the pain site under the smaller round noninvasive or percutaneous electrode.

 Example of B-Set non-invasive electrodes